HamzaAlSha3r/HamzaAlSha3r/README.md

 # Hi there, I'm Hamza! 👋

-## Welcome to my GitHub profile!
+## A 4th-year Computer Engineering Student at Birzeit University From Palestine

-## I am a student at Birzeit University, pursuing my studies and working on various projects.
+   I am pursuing my studies and working on various projects

 ## 📫 You can reach me by : hm2003ze@gmail.com